-The rise in distress amongst doctors in the UK in recent years has been alarming, particularly now having to deal with a devastating pandemic.
+The rise in distress amongst doctors in the UK in recent years has been alarming, particularly now having to deal with the legacy of a devastating pandemic.
 We have both benefited from going on retreats when facing challenging periods in our career.
 We are therefore offering a retreat for doctors, with doctors – a safe, calm space to enable us all to pause, reflect and seek our own individual solutions to the challenges of a medical life…

 Dr Sandy Miles

 I have been a GP in the Southampton area for 15 years.
 In that time I have enjoyed teaching medical undergraduates and being a GP Tutor, Programme Director, Trainer and Careers Coach for postgraduates.
 I suffered a period of burnout whilst a GP Partner and so have turned my attention to the promotion of doctor well-being and supporting medical colleagues in their search for a well-balanced life.
-I have just completed a MSc in Medical Humanities and believe that the arts and humanities can play an important role in achieving that aim.
+I completed a MSc in Medical Humanities and believe that the arts and humanities can play an important role in achieving that aim.